For Healthy Feet: Skip the Soak

 Me: A thing going around now in the diabetes groups is advising people to put Vicks VapoRub on their toes for toenail fungus.
 What would you say to them about that?

 MNT: No. It can be a Band-Aid for some types of fungus.
 It’s the menthol in the Vicks.
 The only way to really get on top of fungus is to strip it down or off the nail.
 This is key.
 Nails are porous; by stripping the nail down due to thickness or just being “infected” by the fungus, you open it up for treating it.
-We know now many fungus is actually bacteria.
+We know now many fungi are actually bacteria.
 This why fungus creams and meds have such a low success rate.

 Stripping them down opens up the nail for treatment.
 Apple cider vinegar or Listerine works because it removes the environment for favorable growth of fungus.
 I tested the Listerine recipe going around and it had a very low success rate.
 Fungus can only be cleared by stripping the nail down, cleaning out all the bad decayed nail, then treating it.